The Heat Equation¶

 5. Decay of Maximum¶

-The maximum temperature decreases over time (in the absence of sources).
+The maximum temperature decreases over time (in the absence of sources); see § Maximum Principle and Uniqueness for the precise statement and proof.

 The Heat Equation in Higher Dimensions¶